Skip to Main Content

 Why Older Children Should Learn to Wear Seatbelts Correctly

-Furthermore, wearing a seatbelt correctly is crucial for older children because it provides the highest level of protection and safety in the event of a collision.
-Seatbelts are specifically designed to distribute the forces of a crash over the body’s strongest parts, such as the shoulders and hips, reducing the potential for serious injury.
+It is important for older children to wear seatbelts correctly for the best protection and safety in case of a crash.
+Seatbelts are made to spread crash forces over strong body parts like shoulders and hips, lowering the risk of severe injury.
 When worn incorrectly, however, seatbelts fail to provide this optimal protection, leaving children vulnerable to various harm.

-Seatbelts Reduce Injury Risk
+Seat belts Reduce Injury Risk

 The largest groups of people who do not wear seatbelts are those adults aged 18 to 34.
 Additionally, women are much more likely to wear seatbelts than men.